 BOSTON (November 10, 2016)—The Museum of Fine Arts, Boston (MFA), has announced a $24 million renovation project that will create a state-of-the-art Conservation Center comprising 22,000 square feet and six laboratories.
 The transformational renovation is supported by gifts, grants and MFA funds, completing the largest fundraising effort for conservation in the Museum’s 146-year history.
 The new space will provide advanced technology and foster a more interdisciplinary and collaborative approach among conservators.
-Additionally, the renovation project, which is scheduled to begin in 2017 and be completed in 2019, allows the Museum to convert 12,000 square feet of space into future galleries for Asian, European and Ancient World displays.
+Additionally, the renovation project allows the Museum to convert 12,000 square feet of space into future galleries for Asian, European and Ancient World displays.

 “With this new Conservation Center, the MFA will be among a small family of leading international Museums with exceptional conservation labs, strengthening the MFA’s commitment to preserve our collections for future generations,” said Matthew Teitelbaum, Ann and Graham Gund Director.
 “It will dramatically improve all facets of our conservation systems, improving infrastructure, technology and facilities while fostering an environment of teamwork.
 The project also provides the opportunity to open new galleries in the years to come, allowing increased display of works of art for the public to enjoy.”

 The $24 million project is supported by the Sherman Fairchild Foundation, Honorary Trustee Rose-Marie van Otterloo and her husband Eijk, anonymous donors and MFA funds.
 The paintings conservation lab has been named the Rose-Marie and Eijk van Otterloo Paintings Conservation Studio.